StarBlitz840/Queen-2024/README.md

-# StarBlitz #840 Robot 2023-2024
+# StarBlitz #840 Off-season robot 2023-2024

-This repository used for store code, managing versions and allow contributing together for the FLL masterpiece robot challenge
+This repository used for store code, managing versions and allow contributing together for the FLL off season masterpiece robot challenge

 ## Structure